freeCodeCamp/news-legacy/src/pages/tips-for-making-money-as-a-freelance-developer.md

 ### How to sell your services as a freelance developer

-<span class="markup--quote markup--p-quote is-other" name="anon_81998cebf379" data-creator-ids="anon">Selling is something that a lot of people aren’t comfortable with.
-But, one of the biggest parts of being successful is being willing to learn about and do things which make you uncomfortable.</span> I’m sure you were nervous about learning how to code, and now you’re doing it through freeCodeCamp.
+Selling is something that a lot of people aren’t comfortable with.
+But, one of the biggest parts of being successful is being willing to learn about and do things which make you uncomfortable.
+I’m sure you were nervous about learning how to code, and now you’re doing it through freeCodeCamp.
 You can learn how to sell your services also.
 Don’t worry that it makes you uncomfortable.
 Just remember that one’s comfort zone is where their dreams go to die.
 I know this is easy for me to say, since selling comes naturally to me, but you can learn to do this and after a while it will seem as easy as pushing a button.

 ![](https://cdn-images-1.medium.com/max/1600/1*PtCBBkh_mikLsUoMPqS0Xg.jpeg)

 Selling your services can be broken down into three parts